gigamac/yaml-to-graphic-py/README.md

 ## How to use it

-We are using mermaid syntax to produce the graphics - [marmaid intro](https://mermaid.js.org/intro/) is a good place to start with that
+We are using mermaid syntax to produce the graphics - 🔗 :link: [mermaid intro](https://mermaid.js.org/intro/) is a good place to start with that

 ### make sure your governing stages are included